steveswinsburg/oracle12c-vagrant/README.md

 6. Run `vagrant up`
     6. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection!
 7. Connect to the database.
-8. you can shutdown the box via the usual `vagrant halt` and the start it up again via `vagrant up`.
+8. You can shutdown the box via the usual `vagrant halt` and the start it up again via `vagrant up`.
+    9. Note that on the next `vagrant up`, the box will automatically update the VirtualBox Guest Additions.

 ## Connecting to Oracle
 SID: `orcl`